 Hezbollah Terrorism.
 Hezbollah, the radical Lebanon-based Shia revolutionary movement, poses a clear terrorist threat to international security.
 Hezbollah terrorists have murdered Americans, Israelis, Lebanese, Europeans, and citizens of many other nations.
-Originally founded with support from Iran in 1982, this Lebanese group has evolved from a local menace into a global terrorist network that is strongly backed by regimes in Iran and Syria.
-Its political wing has dominated Lebanese politics and is funded by Iran and a web of charitable organizations, criminal activities, and front companies.
-Although it faced intense criticism and public scrutiny after the disastrous August 4, 2020, explosion of a poorly stored cache of ammonium nitrate that destroyed Beirut's port, Hezbollah remains a potent terrorist threat and a dominant political force within Lebanon.
+Originally founded with support from Iran in 1982, this Lebanese group has evolved into a global terrorist network that is strongly backed by regimes in Iran and Syria.
+Its political wing has dominated Lebanese politics and is funded by Iran and a dark web of charitable organizations, criminal activities, and front companies.